pauloricardo50/meteor/.backup/README.md

 Two CRON jobs are set on the VPS:

 - Every hour: dump **production** database and save it on S3 bucket `s3://production-backups`
-- At 12:30: delete 14 days old backups
+- At 12:30 UTC: delete 14 days old backups

 Each CRON job is monitored on https://cronitor.io